OpenWaterNetwork/IoT/docs/buildsensornodes/sensors-and-comm.md

 - Xtensa® dual–core 32–bit LX6 microprocessor(s), up to 600 DMIPS
 - Hardware floating point acceleration
 - Python multi–threading
-- An extra ULP–coprocessor that can monitor GPIOs, the ADC channels and control most of the internal peripherals during deep–sleep mode while only consuming ~25uA
+- An extra ULP–coprocessor that can monitor GPIOs and the ADC channels and it can control most of the internal peripherals during deep–sleep mode while only consuming ~25uA

 #### Memory
 - RAM: 520KB + 4MB